ViHubcode/Cancer_PredictionML/README.md

 - **Detailed Results**: Provide a detailed explanation of the results and their implications.
 - **References**: If you used any references or external resources, list them in the acknowledgements or a separate section.

-Feel free to adjust the content and structure based on your specific project requirements and details.